 The water looks so pleasant in a glass or a metal tumbler.

-If in case, there is a party or a get-together at home, instead of giving a disposable glass which you have to throw and pollute.
-Either you can ask the guests to BYOG (bring your own Glass) or use eco-friendly alternatives available at home.
+If in case, there is a party or a get-together at home, instead of giving a disposable glass which you have to throw and that ending up in a landfill.
+Either you can ask the guests to BYOG (bring your own Glass) or use the available eco-friendly alternatives available at home.

 Cutlery & Spatulas